devanshshukla0907/devanshshukla0907/README.md

 Hey there! 👋 🚀 Welcome to My GitHub Profile!

 👋 I'm Devansh Shukla, a passionate B.Tech student at BML Munjal University and a B.Sc.
 Data Science enthusiast from IIT Madras.
 Welcome to my coding playground!
+My journey in data science, machine learning, and artificial intelligence is driven by a desire to harness the power of data to make informed decisions and create impactful solutions.
+I believe in leveraging technology to innovate and drive positive change in various domains, from healthcare to finance and beyond.
 ## About Me

 - 🎓 **Education**: B.Tech at BML Munjal University | B.Sc.
 Data Science at IIT Madras